deKeijzer/KB-74-OPSCHALER/Personal_folders/Vector/portfolio.md

-`TODO: Comment code, Add references I found and read, fix datacamp, improve notebooks`
+`TODO: Comment code, Add references I found and read, fix datacamp, improve notebooks, Scrum and Paper`
 # PERSONAL PORTFOLIO

 This document gathers the most important steps taken during the Applied Data Science course performed by the student Víctor García Romillo (18076033).
 With this document I pretend to reflect the knowledge acquired during the minor and the contributions I made to the Opschaler project.